matt-42/silicon/_docs/apis.md

 APIs and Procedures
 =============================

-An API is a set of procedures that silicon will serve to the external world.
+An API is a set of procedures that Silicon serves to the external world.
 Remote clients are able to call these functions via http, or other protocols depending on the backend serving the API.